elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The string indexOf() method looks for the substring within a string, starting from the given position pos, and returns the position where the match gets found or -1 if nothing gets found.
+  <div><strong>Interview Response:</strong> The string indexOf() method looks for the substring within a string, starting from the given position pos, and returns the position where the match resides or returns -1 otherwise.
 The optional second parameter allows us to start searching from a given position; otherwise, it defaults to the zero-index position.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />